Characters of the Yakuza series: Osamu Kashiwagi

 Osamu Kashiwagi (柏木 修, Kashiwagi Osamu) is the second-in-command of the Kazama Family who holds a deep respect for his patriarch, Shintaro Kazama.
 He is seen at the beginning of Yakuza trying to tell a tale about his boss but is silenced by Kazama.
 Kashiwagi is not seen again until end of Chapter 12, when he arrives with backup to the final confrontation against Futoshi Shimano, ending with the deaths of both Shimano and Kazama.

 Prior to Yakuza 2, Kashiwagi becomes the patriarch of the Kazama Family following Kazama's death.
 He is also the acting Captain of the Tojo Clan.
 He appears throughout the game, cooperating with Kiryu, Daigo Dojima, and Kaoru Sayama to solve the problems of the Tojo Clan and stop the Go-Ryu Clan and Jingweon Mafia.

-In Yakuza 3, Kiryu visits Kashiwagi at the Kazama Family office in the Millennium Tower, but Kashiwagi is gunned down by a helicopter and sent into a coma for over a decade.
-He later tells Kiryu to find the man in the picture, who is the spitting image of Kazama (later revealed to be his brother, Joji Kazama of the CIA).
-In the events of Yakuza: Like a Dragon, it is revealed that he awoke from his coma and opened up his own bar in Yokohama called Survive Bar to remind himself of how he miraculously survived that day.
+In Yakuza 3, Kiryu visits Kashiwagi at the Kazama Family office in the Millennium Tower, but Kashiwagi is gunned down by a helicopter, putting him into a coma for a decade.
+Before falling unconscious, he tells Kiryu to find the man in the picture, who is the spitting image of Kazama (later revealed to be his brother, Joji Kazama of the CIA).
+In the events of Yakuza: Like a Dragon, he awakens from his coma and opened up his own bar in Yokohama called Survive Bar to remind himself of how he miraculously survived that day.

 Kashiwagi also appears in Yakuza 0, and he provides assistance to Kiryu and Nishiki during the final battle of the game, where Kiryu is fending off Keiji Shibusawa to protect Makoto Makimura, the owner of the sought after Empty Lot.